-C2 POWERED PRECISION LANDING
+12. POWERED PRECISION LANDING

 Objectives

 The objective is for the aircraft to touch down within a marked deck, as close to the start of the deck as possible, coming to a halt in as short a distance as possible.

 Summary

 This task simulates a landing on an aircraft carrier deck, the deck being a deck 100 metres long and 25 metres wide.
+Deck length shall be adjusted according to the airfield elevation (S10 4.31.5).
+The width of the deck may be decreased to be adjusted to the width of the existing runway (S10 4.31.5).
 The first 25-metre section of the deck is divided into five 5 metre strips which are scored from 250 to 50 points as shown.
 The remainder of the deck scores 25 points.
 In order to score the main wheels must touch down in a particular strip and the aircraft must come to a complete halt within the 100-metre deck, as close to the start of the deck as possible.

 Joining

 This task will follow the completion of a prior task in which no landing is required.
 Instructions for joining will be provided at the briefing or in the instructions for the prior task.

 Landing

-Once the aircraft has started its final approach no deviation of over $90 \square$ from the deck centre line either in the air or on the ground is permitted.
+Once the aircraft has started its final approach no deviation of over 90 ° from the deck centreline either in the air or on the ground is permitted.
 The pilot may choose whatever engine setting he chooses or may switch off the engine unless otherwise instructed at the briefing.
 The aircraft must come to a complete standstill and must not move until instructed to do so by a marshal.

-SCORING
+Scoring

 The score will be the value of the strip in which both main wheels touch down (PS) plus the distance between the finish of the deck and the closest wheel, scored 1 point per whole metre (PD).
 Touching down on a dividing line scores the higher of the two strips.

 The pilot will be scored zero if: